Diary of a Network Geek

 One Hundred Push Ups

-Filed under: Advice from your Uncle Jim,Life Goals,Life, the Universe, and Everything,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:45 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Life Goals,Life, the Universe, and Everything,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:45 am for you boring, normal people.

 I once read somewhere that doing 100 push ups in the morning makes you feel like you can accomplish anything.